MateuszKubuszok/GameTheoryTools/README.md

 [![Build Status](https://travis-ci.org/MateuszKubuszok/MasterThesis.png)](https://travis-ci.org/MateuszKubuszok/MasterThesis)

-Project of a tool to finding Nash equilibria for given Games.
+Project of a tool for finding Nash equilibria for given Games.
 Currently should be able to find:

 * pure-strategy Nash equilibria for strategic-form games,
 * mixed-strategy equilibria for 2 player strategic-form games,